ContractorCalculator is campaigning to prevent what would be the most devastating change to IR35 since its inception, and we need your help.

 this and the MP will never read and digest the concerns.
 You must have a meeting.

 Before you attend, email us and we will provide you with all the material for the meeting you need, including a 32-page Fact Pack that

 We will also include the 6-page PDF IR35 factsheet about the reforms to counter HMRC's misleading rhetoric.

 HMRC's consultation document and IR35 factsheet

 On 17th May 2018, HMRC published their consultation document, which included a factsheet containing

 multiple questionable claims and mistruths, providing an inaccurate representation of the impact of the changes.

-ContractorCalculator has published a real IR35 factsheet, which intends to set the record straight on the damaging effects that the off-payroll
+ContractorCalculator has published a real IR35 factsheet, which sets the record straight on the damaging effects that the off-payroll

 rules have had on the public sector.